 While we’re engineers by training, we like seeing art from around the world as we visit places.
-If you’re in Boston, consider visiting the Museum of Fine Arts (MFA).
+If Boston is your next travel destination, consider visiting the Museum of Fine Arts (MFA).
 Drawing from art around the world, you will find a section that appeals to you.
 My personal favorite collections are the Art of Ancient Egypt, Nubia, and the Near East; Europe; and the Americas; but there are many more collections than these.

 As the first of several posts dealing with this delightful museum, we will cover highlights of the Art of Ancient Egypt, Nubia (Northern Sudan and Southern Egypt), and the Near East (Middle East).